 Israel is a mess.
 Everywhere you look people are sad and depressed.
 It’s been 20 long years under Jabin’s rule - the evil king.
 Sisera, the head of Jabin’s army, has taken away all the weapons of the God’s people, the Israelites.
 What was once a fun, family-orientated community has now been reduced to survival and sorrow.

 Deborah is leading the nation of God’s people.
 God gives her this insane plan to take Israel’s tiny, weapon-less army to war against Sisera and his giant army.
-Great idea right? *insert sarcastic emoji*
+Great idea right?
+(Is there a sarcastic emoji?)

 Meanwhile…Let’s talk about Jael.